 Media ReleaseFrom: Queensland Museum

-Queensland Museum Network Acting CEO Dr Jim Thompson said museum scientists used cutting-edge technology to describe new species.
+Queensland Museum CEO Dr Jim Thompson said genetic research was being increasingly used to describe new species.